New Statutes for Laity, Family and Life Dicastery Reveal Priorities

 They come into force on May 13, the feast of Our Lady of Fatima.

-The Dicastery for Laity, Family and Life, which Pope Francis founded by motu proprioin August 2016, aims to help inspire and promote the laity’s vocation and mission in the Church, assist in the pastoral care and support of families, and to provide assistance and coordination to initiatives protecting life from conception until natural death.
+The Dicastery for Laity, Family and Life, which Pope Francis founded by motu proprio in August 2016, aims to help inspire and promote the laity’s vocation and mission in the Church, assist in the pastoral care and support of families, and to provide assistance and coordination to initiatives protecting life from conception until natural death.

 American Cardinal Kevin Farrell is the dicastery prefect whose staff include a Secretary who may be a layperson (he is currently Brazilian Father Alexandre Awi Mello) and two undersecretaries who are always laypeople: currently Gabriella Gambino (Life) and Linda Ghisoni (Laity).